PoeBlu/lono/docs/_docs/configsets/variables.md

         ensureRunning: 'true'
 ```

-Since configset.yml is YAML, the `indent` method is ueful to help the text correctly.
+Since configset.yml is YAML, the `indent` method is ueful to help align the text correctly.

 ## Configset Predefined Variables